adlnet/xAPI-Spec/xAPI-Communication.md

 * <a name="2.1.3.s4.b4"></a>The LRS SHOULD* return only one language within each language map for which it returns a canonical map.

-* <a name="2.1.3.s4.b5"></a>In order to choose the most relevant language, the LRS MUST apply the Accept-Language header as described in [RFC 2616](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html) (HTTP 1.1), except that this logic MUST be applied to each language map individually to select which language entry to include, rather than to the resource (list of Statements) as a whole.
+* <a name="2.1.3.s4.b5"></a>In order to choose the most relevant language, the LRS MUST apply the "Accept-Language" header as described in [RFC 2616](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html) (HTTP 1.1), except that this logic MUST be applied to each language map individually to select which language entry to include, rather than to the resource (list of Statements) as a whole.